 Targets for our vision

-We deliver our care services and much of our maintenance and property services through Guinness Care and Guinness Property respectively.
-These are separate legal entities, each with their own more detailed plans.
+We deliver much of our maintenance and property services through Guinness Property.
+This is a separate legal entity, with its own more detailed plans.

 We’ll update this strategy periodically over the coming years to ensure it remains relevant and reflects the scale of our ambitions to be a great organisation.